KlimLe/ML4B-Stock-Prediction/README.md

 With the opportunity to obtain more data, there would be a possibility to overcome Overfitting and an overall stronger performance.

+#### 6. Repository Description
+- AdvancedModel.ipynb: This shows our colab-code, which we used to train our advanced model
+- BasicModel.ipynb: This shows our colab-code, which we used to train our basic model, saving it, and deploying the streamlit-app via pygrok
+- BasicModelTrainer.py: The code for training our basic model
+- app.py: The Code sor our Streamlit-App with changes regarding the mentioned RAM-issue (see 4.5 - Important Note)
+- final_dataset.csv: Our Training-Dataset
+- final_dataset_without_last_column.csv: Our Prediction-Dataset